 There is no controversy about the existence of the Medieval Warm Period scientifically or in the popular press.
 Both sides of the climate debate seem to be in agreement that it existed.

 The remaining debate seems to be cause and effect.
 The occurrence of the MWP certainly was not caused by massive industrial output of greenhouse gases.
-The lead scientific theory is that it was a naturally occurring event known as a Dansgaard-Oeschger (D-O) event.
+The lead scientific theory is that it was a naturally occurring event, and data indicate it was a Dansgaard-Oeschger (D-O) event.
 These events seem to occur on 1470 year intervals with periodic skips in interval.
 Generally this is an overturn of the oceanic heat content between the northern and southern hemispheres.

 The current scientific understanding is that the MWP was not 'as much' of a global event as it was a see-saw of the global heat content between the two hemispheres.
 Evidence also indicates that there was a slight global rise in temperatures.

-It is notable that their some evidence indicates a human fingerprint in the climate even before the industrial revolution.
-This seems to be related to land use changes and burning as shown by research from NASA.
+It is notable that some evidence indicates a human fingerprint in the climate even before the industrial revolution.
+This seems to be related to land use changes and burning as shown by NASA research.

 - 2005/09 NASA: Methane Gyrations Last 2,000 Years Show Human Influence on Atmosphere

 - 2004/12 RealClimate: Weren’t temperatures warmer than today during the “Medieval Warm Period”? () ()

 - 2006/07 RealClimate: Medieval warmth and English wine